Control Flow Structures

 While

-This one is a control flow structure present in almost every programming language that allows the programmer to repeatedly execute a block of code as long as a specified condition remains true.
+This control flow structure present in almost every programming language that allows the programmer to repeatedly execute a block of code as long as a specified condition remains true.

 It is typically used when the number of iterations is not known beforehand and the loop should continue while a certain condition is met.
 When such condition is not met anymmore, then the execution of the loop terminates.